ojoilesanmi/blockchain-study/MIT-OCW-CryptoEngineering/primitives.md

 # Hash Functions
 Any size input, fixed size output, and the output is "random" looking.
 You can do everything with just hash functions.
-Signatures, encryptiong, etc.
+Signatures, encrypting, etc.
 You have a data, run it to a hash function, and get an output.

 ```math
 hash(data) -> output
 ```